quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 In this scenario,

-- Both Host A and Host B implement the SCHC protocol for header compression and decompression.
+- Both Endpoint A and Endpoint B implement the SCHC protocol for header compression and decompression.
-- Both hosts feature a single application and all traffic is sent and received using the CoAP protocol over UDP over IPv6.
+- Both endpoints feature a single application and all traffic is sent and received using the CoAP protocol over UDP over IPv6.
 - The SCHC protocol is used to compress the CoAP, UDP, and IPv6 headers before sending the packets over the LPWAN link layer.
-- The SCHC protocol is implemented as a single SCHC `Instance` on each host.
+- The SCHC protocol is implemented as a single SCHC `Instance` on each endpoint.
-- The SCHC `Instance` is hardwired into the protocol stack of each host, meaning that it is not dynamically loaded or unloaded.
+- The SCHC `Instance` is hardwired into the protocol stack of each endpoint, meaning that it is not dynamically loaded or unloaded.
 - All of the traffic is compressed and decompressed using those SCHC Instances.